 Before our kids started school, we didn’t know what phonics was.
-Then we found out it was letter sounds.
-And we wondered why teachers don’t call it that instead of confusing our children (and us) with a word that has a mysterious ‘ph’ sound at the start of it.
-Just like the name, we found that teaching phonics doesn’t have to be complicated.
+And then we found out it was letter sounds.
+So why don’t schools just call it that instead of making it sound complicated and scary?
+Just like the name, phonics doesn’t have to be complicated.

 Know their level: If your child has just started in reception they’ll begin by listening to and making the sounds for these letters: s a t p i & n.